 A local artist covers the metal railings on the Stone Slab Street with knitted art, hence the name “Knit-fitti”.
 When I visited there was a Halloween theme including Jack from The Nightmare before Christmas, complete with his trusty ghost dog “Zero”.

-The Stone Slab Street itself an interesting bit of preserved history.
+The Stone Slab Street (Pottinger Street) itself an interesting bit of preserved history.
 Add the “Knit-fitti” and it’s well worth a visit, though it’s not always there.

 “Stone Slabs Street” or “Pottinger St” runs between Stanley St and Hollywood Rd.
 The street has stalls selling trinkets and the upper portion just below Hollywood Rd. is where you’ll find the “Knit-fitti”